-Using the Paddle Shift in S position (Sequential Shift Mode)
+Using the Paddle Shift in the S position (Sequential Shift Mode)

-U.S. models only With the shift lever in the S position, you can manually shift up or down with the paddle shifters.
+With the shift lever in the S position, you can manually shift up or down with the paddle shifters.
 The transmission goes into the sequential shift mode and holds the selected gear.